margaridaCF/FlyingOctomap_code/README.md

 The funtion that implements Lazy Theta Star is lazyThetaStar_, inside path_planning/ltStar_lib.cpp

+The package has been introduced at Roscon 2018!
+A link to the video of the talk will appear here as soon as it is available.

+## Integrate kinematic constraints

+One question that popped up a lot was how to integrate kinematic constraints directly at trajectory generation level.
+For the benefit of everyone, here is the answer.

+The original use case has holonomic vehicles in mind (rotary wing UAVs).
+However, it is possible to modify the implementation to include any constraints that need to be considered to evaluate a position as a candidate for the path.

+When neighbors are generated, the obstacle avoidance is the check done currently.
+The method could be extended to include any constraint,  kinematics being on example.
+Another place to look is the generation of neighbors.
+The places in the code to look into are at ltStar_lib.cpp (for the main branch):
+- generate neighbors method at line 743 that refers to neighbors.cpp line 18.
+The neighbors considered are up, down, left, right (it is over a sparse occupancy grid - octomap)
+- the line of sight checks at line 310 currently look for obstacles

+If you need this in your work just let me know to start working on it.

+## Corresponding paper

 There is a paper that gives more technical details on the implementation and considerations.
 If you find this code helpful please cite the following paper:
 > @article{Faria2018,